TheBestTvarynka/tbt/content/posts/draw-tree-using-reingold-tilford-algorithm/index.md

 1. Nodes at the same level of the tree should be on the same horizontal line.
 2. A parent should be centered over its children.
 3. A tree and its mirror image should produce drawings that are reflections of one another;
-   moreover, a subtree should be drawn the same way regardless of where it occurs in the tree.
+   moreover, a sub-tree should be drawn the same way regardless of where it occurs in the tree.

 **Note 1.** Someone also require the distance between children of the node should be the same, but it's not the case for me.
 I do not care about this distance :upside_down_face:.